kangarko/docs/docs/guides/configuration/systems/ticket.md

 ### Send Channel As Text
 - This method saves all messages from the channel in a .txt file.

 #### Upload Methods

 ##### Github
-- Sends the saved file to the designated github repo
+- Sends the saved file to the designated github repo.
+-
 ##### Channel
-- Sends the saved file to the designated discord channel
+- Sends the saved file to the designated discord channel.

 ### Send Channel As HTML
 - This method saves all messages from the channel in a .html file.
 - [For example page click here](https://egehankilicarslan.github.io/minebot-transcript-example/html/1726687925.html)

 #### Upload Methods

 ##### Github
-- Sends the saved file to the designated github repo
+- Sends the saved file to the designated github repo.

 ##### Channel
-- Sends the saved file to the designated discord channel
+- Sends the saved file to the designated discord channel.

 === "No Transcript"
     ```markdown